 In a small housing facility outside the asylum seekers' centre, employees of the COA are present 24 hours a day.
 They supervise the minor residents and prepare them for the future: return to the country of origin or outflow to Nidos (if the amv gets a residence permit).

-The guidance of young people is focused on the development of skills.
+The guidance of young people is focused on the development of skills and future perspective.
 To this end, the COA has developed a special methodology that provides tools for the mentors to strengthen their skills together with the young foreign nationals.

 All young people are obliged to go to school.
 They can also participate in all kinds of leisure activities.